Paradox2102/anthill-anarchy-match-runner/README.md

 There is great scope to style buttons by function using colour, icons, order and dividing into sections.
 In particular, "Start Match" buttons ought to indicate either whether the match has been run already or whether it has been scored already.

 Although it is easy to adjust the overlay's volume in OBS, I should provide volume control with, perhaps, a default that is not so obnoxiously loud.
+Also want to disable audio for the overlay preview within the control interface.
 (For some reason, I have been unable to get AUDIO elements to honour a volume setting.)